+Second World War Memorial Book St John the Baptist Church Canberra

 The crew of Halifax RG 529.
 Flight Lieutenant Ward (Pilot) on far left Pilot Officer Selwyn De Vis second from right.
-Photo: Bill Foote The photographs of Pilot Officer Selwyn De Vis, the crew and his headstone were supplied by William Foote DFC who was a member of 77 Squadron RAF.
-HENRY ARTHUR LAURENCE ELLIS 412932 Flight Lieutenant Ellis was born in May 1921 at Waverley, Sydney the son of Gordon and Fanny Ellis.
-He enlisted on 15 August 1941 at Sydney (RAAF records not digitized) Awarded a DFC for a night attack on Leverkusen, Germany, in November 1943.
+Photo: Bill Foote

+The photographs of Pilot Officer Selwyn De Vis, the crew and his headstone were supplied by the late William Foote DFC who was a member of 77 Squadron RAF.

+HENRY ARTHUR LAURENCE ELLIS DFC 412932

+Flight Lieutenant Ellis was born 23 May 1921 at Waverley, Sydney the son of Gordon and Fanny Ellis.

+Before enlisting Hal was working as a clerk for Vacuum Oil, Sydney.
+He enlisted at No 2 Recruiting Centre, Sydney on 15 August 1941 and after completing the mandatory courses received his Flying Badge in May the following year.
+He was promoted to Sergeant 17 September 1942 and Flight Sergeant 17 March 1943

+Hal embarked at Sydney on 17 October 1942 arriving in the United Kingdom 16 December 1942.
+Hal's brother Sgt Gordon Bruce Ellis (413750) was working at the RAAF Office in London when Hal arrived in England.
+He was posted to 77 Squadron 25 July 1943 and received his commission as a Pilot Officer in September 1943 and his Flight Lieutenants bars on 15 January 1944.

+Awarded a DFC for a night attack on Leverkusen, Germany, in November 1943.
 Promulgated in the London Gazette on 17 December 1943 page 5488 and the Commonwealth of Australia Gazette on 6 January 1944.
 The DFC was presented to his father Gordon Ellis by the Governor General, Lord Gowrie, at Government House, Sydney on 16 February 1946.

 Halifax LL 143 took off at 2331 hours from RAF Station Elvington, on an operation sortie on the night of 19/20 February 1944, the target Leipizig.
 The crew were on their 30th operation.
-CREW:

 RAAF Flight Lieutenant H A L Ellis - Pilot

 RAF Sergeant J N Schofield - Flight Engineer

 RAF Pilot Officer P H J Mackie - Navigator

 RAF Pilot Officer R D Sullivan - Air Bomber

 RAF Sergeant H F Payne - Wireless Air Gunner

 RAF Pilot Officer C W G Graham - Air Gunner

 RAAF Pilot Officer D Fletcher - Air Gunner

 Both aircraft and crew were lost without trace and the crew have no known grave.
 They are remembered on the Memorial to the Missing, Runnymede, Surrey, UK.

-Flight Lieutenant Ellis is remembered with honour at the Australian War Memorial and the Waverley, NSW, Honour Roll.
+Flight Lieutenant Ellis is remembered with honour at the Australian War Memorial; the Waverley, NSW, Honour Roll and Runnymede Memorial to the Missing.

 DISTINGUISHED FLYING CROSS